MONISA-S/Blog-App/readme.md

 # Blog-App
-  A simple and responsive blog application built using HTML, CSS, and JavaScript.
-It allows users to view blog posts on the homepage and click to read full content.
-An admin login system is implemented to add, edit, and delete posts.
-A search feature is included to easily find posts.
-Data is stored using browser local Storage.
+  A professional blog application built with HTML, CSS, and JavaScript.
+It allows users to view posts with titles, content, dates, and HD images.
+Admins can securely add, edit, and delete posts, while all users can search for posts.
+Includes default posts on Education, Technology, College Life, and Time Management.

 # Features
   - View posts